Rosa Peckham Danielson: Training

 Peckham graduated high school in Providence in 1862.
 She began her formal art training in 1868 with William Rimmer at the Cooper Union School of Design for Women in New York, prior to which she "studied drawing locally."
 Afterwards, Peckham traveled to Paris, where she furthered her art education.
 She attended the Académie Julian starting in 1876, studying under Jules Joseph Lefebvre.
 She shared a room with her sister Katherine Peckham and her friend Abigail May Alcott Nieriker.
 While in Paris, she also studied under François Flameng and Julius Rolshoven.
-She submitted a painting to the Paris Salon in 1877 and was rejected, after which she started a different piece to submit.
+She submitted a painting to the Paris Salon of 1877 and was rejected, after which she started a different piece to submit.
 She did not manage to finish this piece in time to submit it to the 1877 Salon; however, this piece would become arguably her most famous artwork: her Portrait of May Alcott Nieriker.
-Her subsequent artwork, Portrait of M.E.R, was accepted to the Paris Salon in 1878.
+Her subsequent artwork, Portrait of M.E.R, was accepted to the Paris Salon of 1878.